Course Overview

 Potential job roles include engineering and management positions in the following areas of expertise:

 Our master’s degrees take 2 years to complete.
-We deliver our online master’s degrees on a part-time intensive basis.
+The online master’s degrees are delivered on a part-time intensive basis over 2 terms, each of 12 weeks.
+Part-time students are expected to spend approximately 20 hours per week learning the program material, completing assessments and attending tutorials.
 After enrolment the maximum time allowed to complete all units is 5 years.
-Part-time students are expected to spend approximately 20 hours per week learning the program material and completing assessments.
-This includes attending tutorials.

 Any student has a right to appeal a decision of the Engineering Institute of Technology (EIT) or any member of the institute’s staff.
 EIT has a comprehensive Policy on Appeals and Grievances to assist students.